Does Longboard Size Matter

 The most commonly used length range for longboards is between 34 and 42 inches.
 Within this range, boards offer a convenient length for standing on, carrying around, and sustainable production.
 These medium-sized boards are versatile and suitable for various riding styles.

-See also How To Jump On A Longboard
+See also Cool Tricks To Do On A Hoverboard

 On the other hand, longer boards, usually 42 inches or more (and sometimes even up to 65 inches), are ideal for taller riders and relaxed cruising rides, as well as for dancing on the board.
 Longer boards tend to provide more stability, although the length itself is not the only factor.
 The wheelbase of the board, which refers to the distance between the front and back wheels, plays a significant role in determining stability.